 The "Clery Act" is named in memory of 19 year old Lehigh University freshman Jeanne Ann Clery who was raped and murdered while asleep in her residence hall room on April 5, 1986.

-The University of Dallas campus crime statistics are maintained and reported by the Department of Campus Safety.
+The University of Dallas campus crime statistics are maintained and reported by the University of Dallas Police Department.

 To the maximum extent possible, the University of Dallas is dedicated to providing a safe and secure environment.
 This report is required by federal law and contains crime statistics for the school.